 In this case, the dog will move away from the offensive substance as it senses an infection coming along with it.

-When a dog wipes its nose before eating, it may also be an indication of food allergies.
+Experts on animal behavior say when a dog wipes its nose before eating, it may also be an indication of food allergies.
 In this case, the dog will try to rid its face from the allergen as soon as possible.

 Why Do Dogs Scoot Their Food With Their Nose?